ben-razor/fluence-artwork/README.md

 ### Community - Networks of nature (neurons and mycology)
 ![Community Network](https://github.com/ben-razor/fluence-artwork/blob/main/render/nfts/demo-community/gallery.png)

+## Rarity

 Rarity is supported through:

 * Different network configurations: Ring, star, mesh.
 * Different backgrounds (dependent on NFT type)
 * Different nodes (dependent on NFT type)

+The rarity can be configured on request by selecting specific combinations or running a randomized generator.

-There are three types of NFT:
+There are three types of NFT that support different elements with configurable materials and colours:

 ### Investors